iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 ## Real examples from my delivery work {#real-examples}

 The sections below show how the artifacts and controls on this page translate into real delivery outcomes.
-Examples are written to be **anonymized** (no confidential identifiers) but still detailed enough to demonstrate how I work.
+Examples reflect real delivery work, described without confidential identifiers, while keeping enough technical and process detail to show how I operate.

 **On this section**
 - [Example 1 — AI feature boundaries and safe user experience](#ex1-ai-boundaries)